apache/cloudstack-docs-admin/source/systemvm.rst

 Changing the Default System VM Template
 ---------------------------------------

-CloudStack allows you to change the default 32-bit System VM template to 64-bit one.
-Using the 64-bit template, upgrade the virtual router to manage larger number of connection in your network.
+Using the 64-bit template should be use with a System Offering of at least 512MB of memory.

 #.
 Based on the hypervisor you use, download the 64-bit template from
    the following location: